School-of-Rust/school-of-rust/content/resources/_index.md

 on the development of Rust itself, as well as see what people are doing in different domains.

 - [Game Development in Rust](https://discord.gg/yNtPTb2) is a Discord server specifically for those interested in creating games.
-You can share your works-in-progress and even joins their monthly meetups.
+You can share your works-in-progress, tools, crates, and even join their monthly meetups.

 ### Practice & Exercises